Complete Guide to Marijuana Addiction and Treatment

 Because marijuana cravings and other psychological effects of marijuana withdrawal may linger for weeks after detox, a long-term rehab program may be necessary to achieve lasting sobriety.
 Additionally, returning to a home environment where marijuana abuse is accepted or convenient may also compromise sobriety.

-Drug rehab for marijuana addiction provides essential life skills, education, and relapse prevention techniques needed for ongoing sobriety.
+Marijuana addiction rehab centers provide essential life skills, education, and relapse prevention techniques needed for ongoing sobriety.
 Programs combine evidence-based therapeutic interventions such as contingency management and cognitive behavioral therapy with 12-step facilitation therapy to help clients rebuild their lives without dependence on marijuana or any other addictive substance.

 Clients may choose to enroll in an inpatient or outpatient addiction treatment program, depending on their needs and circumstances.
 An inpatient program will provide an immersive treatment experience while the client lives at the treatment center with other peers in recovery throughout the duration of their program.
 An outpatient program, on the other hand, may provide more flexibility for those who cannot commit to a 90-day residential program.
 IOP meetings are facilitated in a group setting and held several times a week at a safe, clinical location.

-The primary goals of long-term rehab for marijuana are:
+The primary goals of long-term treatment at marijuana addiction rehab centers are:

 - To help clients stop using marijuana and other addictive substances